Table of Contents

 7. Be Willing to Walk Away

 Before you walk into a negotiation, you need to know when it’s time to walk away.
-Doing your diligence and preparing in advance are crucial steps to help you determine whether a potential agreement is still a good deal to you or not.
+Doing your diligence and preparing in advance are crucial steps to help you determine whether a potential agreement is still a good deal for you or not.
 When considering your numbers, knowing what price you will be willing to walk away is a must.
 This could be based on your financial needs, market value, or career goals.

 The above best practices should help you navigate the challenges of salary discussions effectively and get a more satisfactory offer.
 The most important thing you can bring to the negotiating table is an open mind.
 Regardless of the outcome, always be professional, courteous, and objective.